mdeliso97/Security/README.md

 To install correctly this program, you will need to install Python 3.9.13 version or later, see [Python 3.9.13 for Windows](https://www.python.org/downloads/windows/), scroll down until you find the correct version compatible with your system.

-For the direct installation link, follow hereafter:
+For the direct download link, follow hereafter:

 [Python 3.9.13 for macOS](https://www.python.org/ftp/python/3.9.13/python-3.9.13-macos11.pkg)